-- Maintain a 90 or above average in each subject based upon the previous 9 week's average.
+- Maintain a 90 or above overall average in English, Math, Science, Social Studies/History, with no grade lower than an 80 in any subject.
 Grades will be checked each nine weeks by the sponsors.
-Any student without a 90 or above in each subject will be placed on probation.
+Any student without the required grades will be placed on probation.
 If the average is 90 or above the following nine weeks, he/she will be removed from probation.
 If not, the student may lose membership status. - Display positive citizenship at all times. - Follow all school rules and policies.
 Any severe infractions such as in-school suspension or outof-school suspension could result in the student being placed on probation or dismissed from the Beta Club.